 - There’s usually a waitlist for becoming a driver, especially in and around big cities.

 There are several ways to earn as much as possible with Grubhub.
 You’ll probably figure out a lot more as you go, but here are five tips to get you started.

 1. Reach and Maintain Premier Level of the Recognition Program

 This will get you the highest priority for driver rewards, offers and scheduling.
-To get to the Premier level, you’ll need to have a 100% attendance rate, a 95% or greater acceptance rate and a 10% or less block-drop rate.
+To get to the Premier level, you’ll need to have a 95% attendance rate, a 95% or greater acceptance rate and a less than 10% block-drop rate.